rostfirsikov/home-scripts/docs/backup-script.md

 Disable colors: `IS_COLOR=false`

-Colors are ANSI escape sequences and will display in terminal or with `less -R` for logs.
+Colors are ANSI escape sequences and will display in terminal or with `less -R backup.log`, `tail backup.log` or `cat backup.log` for logs.

 ---